 A ten-point checklist for busy Procurement Managers

 - Lowest Price Conforming tenders should NEVER ask for detailed, time-consuming information; which will involve value judgements or scoring.
 Evidence should be quick to provide and quick to check – e.g. past project names and referee contact details; Health and Safety certificates; insurance certificates.
+No long methodology statements.

 The fairer, more relevant and more user-friendly your RFT documents, the better responses you’ll get and the better value for money you’ll deliver.

 If your procurement process and documentation doesn’t tick these boxes, or if you’d like an honest appraisal and some suggestions on how to improve the attractiveness of your RFTs to your best suppliers, please contact email@example.com or 021 722 005.
 We’re ready to help; and we have simple, user-friendly, compliant RFT and Response documents that are ready to roll.